-“Soon, lawyers like us won’t be needed anymore.”
+“Soon, we lawyers won’t be needed anymore.”

 Because since ChatGPT-5 Pro and comparable models have hit the market, something has changed: The machine no longer just writes text fragments, but complete, logically sound arguments.